immunIT/octowire-framework/README.md

 This project is a framework around the [Octowire hardware]().
 It provides multiple modules allowing you to work efficiently and save time on any hardware project.
-This framework is fully compatible with Linux and Windows (Not tested on MAC OS).
+This framework is fully compatible with Linux and Windows (Not tested on MacOS).
 To obtain a more beautiful rendering on Windows, use the new [Windows Terminal](https://www.microsoft.com/fr-ch/p/windows-terminal/9n0dx20hk701).

 [![asciicast](https://asciinema.org/a/342058.svg)](https://asciinema.org/a/342058)